Your Riding Adventure

-Lantern Lane Farm (LLF) is centrally located in the Loudon, Prince Williams, Fairfax and Fauquier Counties region.
+Lantern Lane Farm (LLF) is centrally located in the Loudoun, Prince Williams, Fairfax and Fauquier Counties region.
 While your family member rides at LLF, enjoy a day of biking, hiking, wine or beer tasting, historical sightseeing, restaurants, antiquing, or shopping.
 The region largest shopping mall, Leesburg Outlet Mall attracts regional visitors.
 In addition, many Civil War sites to include both the First and Second Battle of Bull Run are within minutes of LLF.
 Old Town Manassas, Leesburg, and Middleburg are known for its historic churches, gift shops, artist studios, and restaurants.
-From LLF, head south on Route 15 to Aldie,Virginia.
+From LLF, head north on Route 15 to Aldie,Virginia.
 Continue west on Route 50 to see the Aldie Mill in action.
 Keep west on Route 50 for another five miles to the Red Fox Inn & Tavern in the town of Middleburg established in 1728.
 The Red Fox is the oldest continually operating inn in the United States.
 Enjoy the Northern Virginia Vineyards with tasting and live music.
 In the area there are more than 40 award-winning wineries, wine tasting rooms and over 30 craft breweries for those who want to enjoy a unique local taste.

 LLF New Student Enrollment

 We will all check the weather prior to the scheduled training.
 If the forecast predicts inclement weather, please call to see what the weather is like at LLF or if you have any questions or doubts about your lesson.
-If the lesson needs to be rescheduled, we will contacted you.
+If the lesson needs to be rescheduled, we will contact you.
 We will accommodate your schedule in order to make-up any missed lessons within a 30 day time limit.
 LLF offers under the lights for evening lessons.

 Un-mounted Lessons: During the course of the year, there are six to eight subjects on riding that we like to cover with our students in lieu of actual riding.
 Instructors spend time with students on stable management in the barn or going through books on a variety of topics from riding maneuvers to horse anatomy, covering such subjects that would be easier to introduce on the ground as opposed to on the horse.
 Subject matter may be exploring new material or reinforcing learned material through the use of DVDs, discussion, personal interaction, hands on experience with materials and horses, visual aids.